Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Astrophysical Sites and their ejecta composition

 \subsection{Neutron-star and neutron-star / black hole mergers}

-Neutron stars, postulated by~\citet{Landau:1932} even before the discovery of the neutron~\citep{Yakovlev.Haensel.ea:2013}, were predicted as the final fate of massive stars, ending in supernova events~\citep{baadezwicky34}.
-Their existence was proven in the 1960's after the first observations of pulsars~\citep{hewish65}.
-We have by now an extensive knowledge of the distribution of neutron star masses and the underlying equation of state, \citep[e.g.][]{Lattimer.Prakash:2016,Oezel.Freire:2016,Oertel.Hempel.ea:2017}, with the most precise determinations existing for binary systems.
-Shortly after the discovery of the binary pulsar by~\citet{hulsetaylor75}, with an energy loss in agreement with the emission of gravitational waves predicted by General Relativity, it was found that this system would merge in $\sim 10^8$ years~\citep{Weisberg.Huang:2016}.
-In parallel came the prediction that neutron star or neutron star - black hole mergers would eject r-process nuclei~\cite{Lattimer.Schramm:1974,lattimer76,symbalisty82}, followed up by a first detailed analysis of possible abundance distributions \cite{meyer88}.
-Later predictions included that such mergers would be accompanied by neutrino bursts and gamma-ray bursts~\cite{Eichler.Livio.ea:1989}.
-The very first and later more precise estimates of the mass ejection from neutron star mergers in Newtonian approximation followed~\cite{davies94,ruffert96,rosswog99,Rosswog.Davies.ea:2000}, together with the very first detailed nucleosynthesis predictions~\cite{Freiburghaus.Rosswog.Thielemann:1999}.
+Neutron stars, \citep[for historical references see e.g.][]{Landau:1932,baadezwicky34,hewish65}, when being part of a compact binary system, lose energy by emission of gravitational waves as predicted by General Relativity and are expected to merge~\citep[e.g.][]{hulsetaylor75}.
+Observed systems suggest timescales of $\sim 10^8$ years for this inspiral~\citep{Weisberg.Huang:2016}, but a larger range of timescales is expected, dependent on initial separations and excentricities of the orbit.
+Simultaneously to the discovery of binary pulsars, it was suggested that neutron star or neutron star-black hole mergers would eject r-process nuclei~\cite{Lattimer.Schramm:1974,lattimer76,symbalisty82}, followed up by a first detailed analysis of possible abundance distributions~\cite{meyer88}.
+Later predictions showed that such mergers would be accompanied by neutrino and gamma-ray bursts~\cite{Eichler.Livio.ea:1989}.
+The first predictions of mass ejection from neutron star mergers in Newtonian approximation were given in~\citet{davies94}, \citet{ruffert96}, and \citet{rosswog99,Rosswog.Davies.ea:2000}.
+The first detailed nucleosynthesis prediction was provided by~\citet{Freiburghaus.Rosswog.Thielemann:1999}.